onflow/flow-cli/docs/super-commands.md

 ## Develop
-After creating the project using the flow setup command you should start the emulator in the project directory by running `flow emulator`.
+After creating the project using the flow setup command you can start the emulator in the project directory by running `flow emulator`.
 After emulator is started up you can continue by running the flow develop command like so:
 ```